A Guide to Horse Racing in the United States

 Allowances

-A sub-classification of allowance races is maiden races.
-Maiden races are restricted to horses who have never won a race in their career.
+A subcategory of allowance racing is maiden racing.
+Maiden races are limited to horses that have never won a race in their career.

 Stakes